-TIBETAN INCENSE BURNER — Om Mani Padme Hum (1960s)
+SACRED ARTIFACT — Tibetan Incense Burner with Om Mani Padme Hum (1960s)

 This rare Tibetan incense burner, handcrafted in the 1960s, carries the dual essence of artistry and devotion.
-Its stamped copper surface is adorned with intricate motifs centered around the sacred mantra Om Mani Padme Hum — the timeless invocation of Avalokiteśvara, Bodhisattva of Compassion.
-Each detail reflects not only the maker’s hand but the centuries-old spiritual lineage it was created within.
+Its stamped copper surface is adorned with intricate motifs encircling the sacred mantra Om Mani Padme Hum — the timeless invocation of Avalokiteśvara, Bodhisattva of Compassion.
+Each detail reflects not only the maker’s hand but the centuries-old lineage of prayer within which it was created.

 Once present in monasteries and homes alike, this vessel is more than a functional tool.
-It is a living relic — heavy with patina, marked with use, and imbued with decades of ritual presence.
-Every imperfection speaks to its life of devotion, anchoring it in both spiritual resonance and cultural history.
+It is a living relic — marked with use, burnished by decades of ritual, and imbued with the presence of offering.
+Its patina and imperfections testify to a life of devotion, anchoring it in both spiritual resonance and cultural memory.

 Details